kavli-ntnu/2P_tracking/README.md

-# Basler 2 color LED tracking
+# 2 color LED tracking with a Basler camera

-Performs tracking of 2 LEDs (by default one green, one red) with a Basler camera and openCV.
+Performs tracking of 2 LEDs (by default one green, one red) with a Basler camera via openCV.

 ## Requirements
 - OpenCV 3.3.1